 With IaaS, the Cloud provider manages the underlying hardware resources while allowing customers to maintain control over their applications and data.

-Other examples of Cloud deployment models include Platform as a Service, Software as a Service (SaaS), and Function as a Service (FaaS).
+Other cloud deployment models examples include Platform as a Service, Software as a Service (SaaS), and Function as a Service (FaaS).
 Each model offers different levels of control for users based on their needs.

 Cloud deployment is a great way to quickly and easily deploy applications.
 Organizations can scale their environments as needed and reduce their reliance on hardware.
 They can save money on resources such as server maintenance and upgrades.
 While also taking advantage of the cost-effectiveness of the Cloud.